JEREZ FAIR. PAST AND PRESENT OF THE HORSE FAIR.

 Fair Tuesday will remain Kids’ Day, with special prices, and the attractions will remain open on Sunday 8th May even if the Fair has been closed due to the volume of visitors to the kids’ zone on that day.

 During the celebration of the Horse Fair, an event of International Tourist Interest, the City Council will offer a service of information and attention to the visitor.
 The Tourist Information Point is installed on the main entrance of the González Hontoria Park site, located on Alcalde Álvaro Domecq.

 In this space both the people of Jerez and those who decide to visit this fabulous fair will be able to consult all their doubts, from event information as well as promotion of the activities that are developed.
 This information point will be active every day of the fair from 1pm to 6pm.

 WHERE TO STAY

-Fuerte Conil-Costa Luz is a hotel located opposite one of the most beautiful beaches in Spain, Fontanilla Beach, just 10 minutes walk from the center of Conil de la Frontera.
+Fuerte Conil-Resort is a hotel located opposite one of the most beautiful beaches in Spain, Fontanilla Beach, just 10 minutes walk from the center of Conil de la Frontera.
 It stands out for its unique Andalucian style, its 25.000 m2 of gardens, 4 outdoor pools, jacuzzi, tennis court and a completely equipped spa.
 The high customer satisfaction and its commitment to responsible tourism and quality are backed up by various national and international awards as well as companies like Booking or Trip Advisor.